Frequently asked questions at www.jyotish-yagya.com

 Q. How are pandits chosen to join your group?

-A. A panel of our most experienced pandits interviews the applicants.
-There happens to be a large number of pandits trained by a popular meditation movement available to chant.
+A. A panel of our most experienced pandits give the applicants an extensive interview.
+There happens to be a large number of pandits trained by a popular meditation Movement available to chant.
 Panditji maintains a waiting list of some of these highly qualified pandits.
 They are hired as the need arises.
+Over 90% of his pandits were trained by the Movement.
+They are chosen over most of the other pandits who apply because of their high quality education.

 Contact us with your specific questions.